mpi4py/mpi4py-fft/docs/source/introduction.rst

 Fourier Transforms (FFTs) of (large) multidimensional arrays.
 There is really no limit as to how large the arrays can be, just as long as there is sufficient computing powers available.
 Also, there are no limits as to how transforms are configured.
-Any combination of transforms from the FFTW library is supported.
+Just about any combination of transforms from the FFTW library is supported.
 Furthermore, mpi4py-fft can also be used simply to perform global redistributions (distribute and communicate) of large arrays with MPI, without any transforms at all.

 The main contribution of mpi4py-fft can be found in just a few classes in the main modules: